 Butler Fork and Desolation Trail to Mount Raymond is a 7.3 mile moderately trafficked out and back trail located near Salt Lake City, Utah that features beautiful wild flowers and is rated as difficult.
-The trail offers a number of activity options and is accessible from January until September.
+The trail offers a number of activity options and is best used from January until September.

 cross country skiing